 *Related post: If you’re looking for more things to do in Oahu, be sure to check out our guide to The Ultimate Oahu Bucket List!

-The last few times we have visited Oahu, our daughter keeps telling us that we need to go to Surf N Salsa in Haleiwa.
+The last few times we visited Oahu, our daughter kept telling us that we needed to go to Surf N Salsa in Haleiwa.

-However, this last visit we let her convince us to go, and holy moly those were the best burritos!
+However, on this last visit, she finally convinced us to go, and holy moly, those were the best burritos!

 We ordered the California Burrito, Chicken Chimichangas, Surf N Turf Burrito, Bean Cheese & Rice Burrito, and a side of freshly cooked tortilla chips and salsa.

-But don’t worry, if you’re craving the ocean they have mouthwatering fish and shrimp tacos as well.
+Don’t worry, if you’re craving the ocean, they have mouthwatering fish and shrimp tacos as well.

 Surf N Salsa is located in the darling surf town of Haleiwa in a food truck lot nestled in the trees.

-The outdoor seating offers picnic tables under strings of lights and even a little stage where live music is often performed.
-Delicious food and a great ambiance, definitely a winning combination!
+The outdoor seating offers picnic tables under string lights, and there is even a small stage where live music is often performed.
+It has delicious food and a great ambiance, definitely a winning combination!

 There are countless places to get shave ice on Oahu.
 Matsumoto’s in Haleiwa is one of the most popular places, but our favorite place is Uncle Clay’s House of Pure Aloha, also known as HOPA.